Attack on Somali Islamist leader seen triggering power struggle

 "In the interim, it will actually mean the opposite," said the Heritage Institute's Aynte.
 "It will mean much nastier violence."

-(Additional reporting by Edith Honan; Writing by Edmund Blair; Editing by Jonathan Oatis and Andrew Heavens)
+(Additional reporting by Edith Honan; Writing by Edmund Blair; Editing by Jonathan Oatis)